 Poland emerges as an M&A powerhouse, accounting for 1/3 of total deal volumes

 Out of the 11 countries included in this analysis, Poland was a clear winner regarding deal flows.
-It has the largest economy by far, with its GDP reaching $679 billion in 2021.
+It has the largest economy by far, with its Real GDP reaching $633.6 billion in 2023.
 Despite the massive size, Poland’s economy achieved remarkable growth over the years, far outpacing most countries in Western Europe.
-Among others, deal volume in Poland was buoyed by its diverse economy, large population (approx. 38 million), cheap labor, and good talent pool.
+Among others, deal volume in Poland was buoyed by its diverse economy, large population (approx. 37 million), low-cost labor, and competitive talent pool.

-Poland’s M&A Boom: Why Poland Is a Hotspot for Merges and Acquisitions
+Poland’s M&A Boom: Why Poland Is a Hotspot for Mergers and Acquisitions

 Foreign buyers flock to CEE for cross-border M&A opportunities